tawi1/DotsTrafficCity/docs/source/pedestrian.rst

 	#.
 Create :ref:`Animator Container <animationBakerAnimatorContainer>` in the project context menu and assign to animator (if necessary).
 	#.
 Assign :ref:`Animation Collection <animationBakerAnimationCollection>` the same as in the :ref:`PedestrianBakedFactory<pedestrianBakedFactory>`.
 	#.
 Press `Open Animator` button.
 	#.
-Enter the name of the trigger in the start node.
+Enter the name of the trigger in the :ref:`StartNode <animationBakerAnimatorStartNode>`.
 	#.
 Create and connect :ref:`AnimationNode <animationBakerAnimatorAnimationNode>` and :ref:`TransitionNodes <animationBakerAnimatorTransitionNode>`.

 		.. image:: images/pedestrian/baker/animator/StartSitTransitionExample.png